andynines/3tmaster/readme.md

 make intermediate-bot
 make master-bot # may take a moment
 ```
-To play against the current bot, use the `versus3t.py` script.
+To play against the current bot, use `./versus3t.py`.
 To train the bot for an additional `n` number of rounds, use `./train3t.py n`.

 To clean up, use `make cleanall`.
 ## Example